KeystrokeCascade/sign-write/README.md

 Assumes a sign with 2 rows and a length of 40 characters in total, character length can be easily changed however reconfiguring for more rows might take a bit more work.

-Just run the `sign.ps1` file to run the script.

-The in-built help menu:
 ```
   help                   Display this message.
 Aliases: h, ?
   write [-b] [message]   Displays a message on the screen, leave blank to clear screen.
 Aliases: w